 1. Justin Smith Morrill - Biographical Directory of the United States Congress.
 (Submitted on May 8, 2016, by Bill Pfingsten of Bel Air, Maryland.)

 2. Historic Sites of Vermont - Justin Morrill Homestead.
 (Submitted on August 29, 2016, by Kevin Craft of Bedford, Quebec.)

 3. Wikipedia - Justin Morrill.
 (Submitted on August 29, 2016, by Kevin Craft of Bedford, Quebec.)

 Categories. • Architecture • Education • Politics •

 Credits.
-This page was last revised on August 29, 2016.
+This page was last revised on June 5, 2017.
 This page originally submitted on May 7, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 193 times since then and 30 times this year.
+This page has been viewed 228 times since then and 65 times this year.
+Last updated on June 4, 2017, by Dennis Gilkenson of Saxtons River, Vermont.
 Photos: 1, 2, 3. submitted on May 7, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-4. submitted on May 1, 2013, by PaulwC3 of Northern, Virginia. • Bill Pfingsten was the editor who published this page.
+4. submitted on May 1, 2013, by PaulwC3 of Northern, Virginia.
+5. submitted on June 4, 2017, by Dennis Gilkenson of Saxtons River, Vermont. • Bill Pfingsten was the editor who published this page.